zelliott/maple/Maple Extension/readme.txt

 6.4 is about 70

 Then I broke the color down as anything below 54 is green, above 70 is red and inbetween is ye

+Note:
+Don't pressue the button multiple time please lol.
+I didnt handle that particularly yet.
+It would just create more images+scores